tenstorrent/tt-bh-linux/README.md

 ```
 pipx install https://github.com/tenstorrent/tt-smi
 ```
-luwen is installed as a dependency of of tt-smi.
+luwen is installed as a dependency of tt-smi.

 The kernel module can be installed by following the instructions on the [tt-kmd](https://github.com/tenstorrent/tt-kmd/) repository.